Understanding Developers Well-Being and Productivity: a 2-year Longitudinal Analysis during the COVID-19 Pandemic: Discussion

 \textit{Conclusion validity}.
-We draw the conclusions based on a number of statistical analyses: within-subject ANOVA, cross-lagged panel model, and between-subject t-tests.
+We draw our conclusions based on a number of statistical analyses: Friedman's test, a non-parametric alternative to within-subject ANOVA, between-subject t-tests, linear mixed effects models, regressions, and correlations.
+We furthermore performed a thematic analysis.
 To increase the trustworthiness of our results, we adjusted our alpha-thresholds to reduce the risk of false positives (i.e., Type I errors).
-In terms of data collection, some variations might have been out of our control since lockdown measures were not uniform in different countries.
-To address this issue, we only selected participants living in countries that during the first wave had similar regulations (we excluded, e.g., Sweden, Denmark).
-Nevertheless, minor variations in terms of rules happened during the pandemic in the different countries we had no control over.
-However, we report very similar results when looking at between-country mean differences.
-Our conclusions are reproducible since we made the anonymized raw data and R analysis code openly available on Zenodo.
+We acknowledge that some variations in our data might exist due to the fact that lockdown measures were not uniform in different countries.
+To address this issue as best as possible, we only selected participants living in countries that during the first wave had similar regulations (we excluded, e.g., Sweden, Denmark).
+We find very similar results when looking at between-country mean differences.
+Moreover, some of our conclusions are based on general measures.
+For example, while we found that the quality of social contacts correlated positively with well-being and improved between waves 1 and 6, it is unclear which social contacts were mostly responsible for this.
+Thus, future research could directly ask for the quality of contact for various social relationships (e.g., with partner, family, friends, colleagues) and correlate the outcomes with well-being to get a better understanding of which social contact contribute most to developers' well-being.